weakish/gister/README.md

 - automatically clone the gist repository to local
 - index the content of your gist for code search
-- fetch meta info (e.g. description, url) of the gist from GitHub and add them to `gists.list`
+- fetch meta info (e.g. description, url) of the gist from GitHub and add them to `gists.list`.

 [gist]: https://github.com/defunkt/gist
 [defunkt]: https://github.com/defunkt